Perkedel/CVR_Stuffings/README.md

 - `EmuMat.material` & `Register.material`
 - `program.png`

+> [!TIP]
-> Tips: Make sure to clone the file within the Unity editor, so that the `.meta` files are aligned with each file.
+> Make sure to clone the file within the Unity editor, so that the `.meta` files are aligned with each file.

 ## UUIDs GUIDs